vivjamba/triangleTestSuiteProject/README.md

 Example program for a software testing exercise that focuses on unit testing and test effectiveness, using code coverage and mutation analysis.

-The triangle program was given by CS520 Course teaching staff.
+The triangle program (and anything not in the test folder) was given by UMass Amherst CS520 Course teaching staff.
 The tests were written by us!

 Testing
 -------